dan1707xd/Dog_Breed_Classifier_web_app/README.md

 2. We use a pre-trained ResNet-50 model to detect dogs in images.
 3. In both of the cases above, the image is then passed to the CNN model (that is a pre-trained ResNet50 CNN) to identify which dog breed is a close resemblance to the human or the dog belongs to.
 In this implementation, we have 133 classes for the dog breeds.

-The Jupyter notebook (available in the Dog_Breed_Classifier folder both as an html or ipynb file) goes into the details of the coding work involved to accomplish our task.
+The **Jupyter notebook dog_app.ipynb** (available in the Dog_Breed_Classifier folder both as an html or ipynb file) goes into the details of the coding work involved to accomplish our task.
 The notebook is delineated as follows:
 1. Import Datasets
 2. Detect Humans
 3. Detect Dogs